seadowg/matilda-function/README.md

 then pass the result to the argument Proc.
 This provides an expressive and modular approach to creating complex high order functons in Ruby.

-You can also combine functions using the `+` operator.
+You can also combine Procs using the `+` operator.
 This will ignore the output of each combined function and so allows you to build a stack of 'void' like operations.

 ### Recursive